 Phonics and Spelling

-We take a multi-sensory approach to spelling and follow the progression of skills set out in the National Curriculum 2014.
-In Key stage 1 and the Woodland centre, the pupils have a daily phonics session where children are parallel grouped by their phonic phase.
+We take a multi-sensory approach to spelling and follow the progression of skills set out in the National Curriculum 2014 and in Letters and Sounds.
+In EYFS, Key stage 1 and the Woodland centre, the pupils have a daily phonics session.
 As the pupils move into Year 2, they begin to learn about different spelling conventions such as: prefixes, suffixes and pluralisation.
 In KS2, we build upon Key Stage 1 and Foundation Stage work that has already been accomplished using the Letters and Sounds document, which is extended into year 3 as appropriate.
 The teaching of spelling is integrated into daily English lessons.
 This gradually builds pupils’ spelling vocabulary by introducing patterns or conventions and continually practising those already introduced.

 We see writing as an integral part of the whole curriculum and activities in all other areas of the curriculum provide opportunities for a wide variety of writing.

 - write in different contexts and for different purposes and audiences